dedis/student_18_hugo_verex/README.md

 ## Overview

-Verex is an experimental library to deploy solidity smart contracts on the byzcoin ledger.
+Verex is an experimental library to deploy solidity smart contracts on the [Byzcoin](https://github.com/dedis/cothority/tree/master/byzcoin) ledger.

+#### Prerequisites
+This tool requires a solidity and a go compiler.

+**Go compiler** :

+OSX :

+`brew install go`

+Ubuntu :

+`sudo apt-get install golang-go`

+**Solidity compiler** :

+using npm

+`npm install -g solc`

 ## Installation

 ```
 $ git clone https://github.com/dedis/student_18_hugo_verex
 //...

 $ cd student_18_hugo_verex/byzcoin
-$ go build && go test
+$ go build
 ```

+## Test

+The current tests will deploy and call the `ModifiedToken.sol` contract.

+`go test -run Spawn` will test spawning a byzcoin ledger

+`go test -run Invoke_Deploy` will test deploying the contract

+`go test -run Invoke_Call` will test the minting of new tokens from the above contract